ezralaneghent/ezralaneghent.github.io/_posts/2022-04-25-librarians-vs-robots.markdown

 layout: post
 title:  "The Librarians vs the Robots"
 date:   2022-04-25 00:18:33 +0100
 image:  /images/finches.jpg
 categories: reading update
 ---

-Truth and political power are always opposing forces.
+Truth and political power are opposing forces.
 The execution of Socrates showed being a philosopher in Athens was a dangerous and often fatal pursuit.
 Aristotle, the smartest of the ancients, left town whenever the authorities paid him too much attention.
 On one of these trips (346-343 BC), he went to Lesbos and invented biology.
 He started by dividing living things:

 {% highlight c %}
 Does it move?